Emergency Assistance Programs & Resources

 Purpose of LENT Funds: LENT Low-Interest Microloan Funds are a tool to offset some of the financial impacts businesses endure from emergency situations, though business development proposals will be considered.
 Funds are made available through the Port Townsend Main Street Program and in part through First Federal.
 Upon your re-payment of the loan funds, the money will be returned to the Port Townsend Main Street Program for recirculating as part of future LENT Fund microloans.
 For more information about the LENT Loan program, please contact us.

-LION, the Local Investing Opportunities Network, has established a new loan program for Jefferson County businesses and non-profits needing funding to deal with the COVID-19 emergency.
-The loan application and instructions are downloadable from the LION website.
+LION has established a loan program for Jefferson County businesses and non-profits needing funding to deal with COVID-19 recovery.
 A fast track process has been established to handle the applications.

 LION is a network that connects business and non-profits seeking financing with over 60 local investors.
 Since 2006 LION members have invested in over 75 Jefferson County businesses and non-profits.
 LION members opted to initiate a new application route to provide emergency loans to as many non-profits and businesses as their members can afford.